RatanNarayanHegde/somethingInteresting/README.md

 # somethingInteresting
-A website which bring you some interesting videos from the belly of youtube.
+A website which brings you some interesting videos from the belly of youtube.